 Laxman Chavan is no star-struck fan.
 He is a hardcore cricket guy, a former club player, local coach and a Mumbai Cricket Association administrator, who understands the art of the game and the science behind it.
 But bring up the name Tendulkar and he is swept away in a whirlpool of emotions.

 At 1.45am on Tuesday night Chavan called up.
-We had been discussing Tendulkar's 40th birthday in the evening and he said he wanted to share something more.
+We had been discussing Tendulkar's 40thbirthday in the evening and he said he wanted to share something more.
 "Now I know why India was gifted with Sachin," he said excitedly.
 "Cricket and God decided his time of birth."
-It's called the Tendulkar-impact -- the emotions he is bringing out among his worshipers as he nears the end of a great career.
+It's called the Tendulkar-impact -- the emotions he is bringing out among his worshippers as he nears the end of a great career.

 Chavan was legendary coach Ramakant Acherkar's Man Friday, the one who would act as Sir's legs to carry out his ideas and reach out to teams playing in various corners of the metropolis.
 As Achrekar's assistant, he is among the ones who chiselled the batting genius by their own hands.
 Naturally, there is great pride on his 40th birthday.